ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 **Last updated 23rd November 2021**

+**This guide explains how to move virtual machines (VM) from a previous source virtual DataCenter (vDC) (DC or SDDC)  to a new destination vDC (Essentials or Premier).**

 > [!warning]
 >
-> The vDC migration path is not yet available to all services because upgrades and maintenance operations are in progress.
-We will notify you as soon as this migration is possible for your infrastructure.
+> The addition of a vDC of the latest generation and therefore the ability to move VMs to this new vDC is not yet available for all VMware infrastructures as upgrades and maintenance operations are in progress.
+We will notify you as soon as this option becomes available to you.
 >

 ## Objective

-**This guide explains how to upgrade from a previous (DC or SDDC) virtual DataCenter (vDC) to a new (Essentials or Premier) vDC.**

 In 2020, OVHcloud has launched 2 new ranges Essentials and Premier.
 You can now upgrade from commercial ranges prior to 2019 to the new ranges while keeping the same VMware infrastructure (pcc-123-123-123-123) using Storage Motion and vMotion.